pca2/bootcamp/javascript_2.md

 function Monster(name,color){
   this.name = name;
   this.color = color;
-  this.ugly = true;
 }

 Monster.prototype.age = 500;

 ```

-All objects created with the Monster constructor will have an `age` and `ugly` property, but only `age` is part of the prototype. `ugly` and the other properties are local to the individual objects created and are not part of the inheritance chain.
+All objects created with the Monster constructor will have an `age` and `name` property, but only `age` is part of the prototype. `name` and the other properties are local to the individual objects created and are not part of the inheritance chain.
 In this way a constructor function is similar to the `initialize` method of Ruby classes and other languages.
 Anything defined using `this` is local to the new object that's created.

-TK: WHAT DO YOU PUT IN THE PROTOTYPE VS IN THE CONSTRUCTOR.
-ANSWER: METHODS AND SHARED VALUES IN THE PROTOTYPE.
-THE CONSTRUCTOR IS WHERE YOU STORE INSTANCE-SPECIFIC DATA.
-THAT MEANS YOU PROBABLY DON'T WANT UGLY ON THE MONSTER CONSTRUCTOR
+You may be wondering what properties to put in a constructor function and what properties to put in the prototype.
+The rule-of-thumb generally is that you only put instance-specific data in the constructor and anything that is shared among the objects can go in the prototype.
+By keeping methods and properties in the prototype you avoid duplication, so it's a good place to store anything shared.

 So that's the basics of prototypes in JavaScript.
 But how would you actually use them in practice?

-SO THAT'S THE BASICS BUT HOW WOULD YOU EXTEND A 'PROTOTYPE'? move on to the full inheritance set up

-MOVE THIS TO THE BOTTOM.
-AFTER YOU DO THE CLASS STUFF TO TALK ABOUT OTHER PATTERS
+## Constructor pattern vs Prototype Pattern

+SO MAYBE REVIEW THE CONSTRUCTOR PATTERN AGAIN THEN INTRODUCE THE PROTOTYPE PATTERN
+FINALLY INTRODUCE THE FULL CLASS PATTERN WHICH IS AN EXTENSION OF THE CONSTRUCTOR PATTERN
+NOT SURE IF THAT'S THE BEST IDEA BUT LET'S GIVE IT A SHOT

 what about this kinda thing- non-constructor pattern, prototypal pattern:

+var man = Object.create(human);
+is the same as
+var man = {}; && man.__proto__ = human;

 var human = {};
 var man = Object.create(human);
 var johnDoe = Object.create(man);